-Responses were received from U.S. Army Corp of Engineers, U.S. National Park Service (NPS) - Petroglyph National Monument, U.S. Department of Agriculture Natural Resource Conservation Service, New Mexico Department of Game and Fish, New Mexico Department of Transportation, Bernalillo County - Natural Resource Services, and the City of Albuquerque Aviation Department.
+Responses were received from U.S. Army Corp of Engineers, U.S. National Park Service -Petroglyph National Monument, U.S. Department of Agriculture Natural Resource Conservation Service, New Mexico Department of Game and Fish, New Mexico Department of Transportation, Bernalillo County - Natural Resource Services, and the City of Albuquerque Aviation Department.
 Input provided by these agencies is summarized in Section 6.
 Agency information and comments have been incorporated into this EA, as and where appropriate.
 Copies of relevant correspondence can be found in Appendix B.

-In November 2022, VA initiated National Historic Preservation Act (NHPA) Section 106 consultation with the New Mexico State Historic Preservation Office (NM SHPO), City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Indian tribes with geographic or cultural affiliation with the Site area.
-The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effects (APE), identification of historic properties (i.e., the results of the 2022 Initial Cultural Resource Impact Prediction and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (i.e., no historic properties affected).
-VA invited the agencies and Indian tribes to provide input regarding the Proposed Action.
+In November 2022, VA initiated National Historic Preservation Act (NHPA) Section 106 consultation with the New Mexico State Historic Preservation Office (NM SHPO), City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Native American Tribes with geographic or cultural affiliation with the Site area.
+The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effect (APE), identification of historic properties (the results of the 2022 ICRIP and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (no historic properties affected).
+VA invited the agencies and Tribes to provide input regarding the Proposed Action.

-In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the Site area.
-NM SHPO stated that Petroglyph National Monument is located within the visual effects APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscape area with few buildings.
-VA responded to the NM
+In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the APE for direct effects.
+NM SHPO stated that Petroglyph National Monument is located within visual effects

+APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscape area with few buildings.